Logarithmic double ramification cycles: Logarithmic Geometry

-the same as the group of linear functions defined above.
-Locally on $X$ the ring $\on{Sym}^\bullet_\bb Q \ghost_X^\gp$ is just the ring of polynomials in linear functions, and the same holds for the combinatorially-defined ring of piecewise polynomial functions, so in fact the definition from \cite{HolmesSchwarz} coincides with that of the present paper in all degrees.
-We will not make use of this comparison in the present paper, but include it for completeness. \end{remark}
+the same as the group of strict piecewise linear functions defined above.
+Locally on $X$ the ring $\on{Sym}^\bullet_\bb Q \ghost_X^\gp$ is just the ring of polynomials in linear functions, and the same holds for the combinatorially-defined ring of piecewise polynomial functions, so the definition of \cite{HolmesSchwarz} coincides with that of the present paper in all degrees. \end{remark}